BlueGummi/alice/README.md

-# THIS IS AN OLD, DEPRECATED, POC PROJECT.
+# ALICE, the Assembly Language Interpreter and CPU Emulator.

+This project was a POC and is no longer being maintained or changed.

 # Overview

-ALICE, the Assembly Language Interpreter and CPU Emulator.

 This program is a **16 bit CPU emulator**, capable of **assembling assembly** files written for it and **running the binaries**, or **assembling and running** the assembly without emitting a binary.